 Though tempted, I never got round to buying the optional Opticron Microstand, accessory number 30259.
 This stand is more intended to convert the monocular to home or lab microscope use rather than field.
 It can be attached to the gallery scope body and provides a further 3 x magnification for the close-up study of plants, insects etc. The stand also has an included battery powered detachable and adjustable LED light.
 The whole stand costs around £40.

-The Opticron 8×20 Gallery Scope extends use beyond that of a simple monocular, it can perform double duty for those who also want to carry out close up study of nature, either down to 30cm as it is, or microscope work with the add-on accessory.
+The Opticron 8×20 Gallery Scope extends practical use beyond that of a simple monocular.
+It can perform double duty for those who also want to carry out close up study of nature, either down to 30cm as it is, or microscope work with the add-on accessory.
 Not that many of us will be carrying that on trail.
 The Opticron Gallery Scope is a niche product, but may be exactly what you want.
 It has certainly suited my needs for many years.
 As I write this, in April 2022, this optical instrument cost around £100 but can be sourced cheaper with a bit of searching.

 Three Points of the Compass has produced three other blogs on the subject of monoculars on trail: